CROSS CULTURAL JOURNEYS

 Guatemala: Mystical Maya, November 6-18, 2018, is a partnership between the Institute of Noetic Sciences (IONS) and Cross Cultural Journeys (CCJ).
 Aligned with IONS mission to create a shift in consciousness worldwide, and leveraging many of IONS programs including Worldview Explorations, throughout the journey we will explore our own worldviews, and that of the Mayan people.
 From multiple perspectives we can expand our understanding of what divides us and what unites us.
-This journey will make it possible to open our hearts and discover our capacity for reciprocity with people who are entirely different from ourselves.
+This journey will make it possible to open our hearts and discover our capacity for reciprocity.

 Join us this fall on a spiritual and cultural immersion journey to the stunning highlands of Guatemala, the homeland of the Mayan people.
 For over 600 years the Mayans held a splendid, high culture of arts, architecture, mathematics and astronomy.
 Based on their observation of the rhythms of nature and the heavens, they developed one of the most complex and nuanced calendar systems known to this day.
 Twenty-one linguistic groups are rooted in this ancient culture and have survived a history of colonization and most recently a 30-year civil conflict.
 With stunning natural beauty and a vibrant and complex culture, the Mayans form more than 60% of Guatemala’s population, and continue to suffer from lingering social, economic and environmental problems, particularly affecting the country’s children.